Jerry Haymes: Other interests

-Haymes involvement in the music industry has included the following positions: Recording Artist, Songwriter, Producer, Publisher, Radio DJ, and Radio Station owner.
-He is also a US Army veteran, having served in Europe, and in Vietnam as a warrant officer.
+Haymes has held various roles in the music industry, including Recording Artist, Songwriter, Producer, Publisher, Radio DJ, and Radio Station owner.
+Additionally, he served in the US Army, with assignments in Europe and Vietnam, where he held the rank of warrant officer.
 He also spent 30 years as a Southwest Conference umpire and referee.
 Haymes presently, though semi-retired, still performs and works as a hospital chaplain and with various military veterans groups.
 He is often a guest speaker at schools and for civic groups.
 He serves on the board of directors for several arts and entertainment organizations and museums.